mapgears/scribeui/README.markdown

 Requirements
 ------------
 *   Apache
 *   Python
     *   Tested with 2.7.3 only
 *   Mod WSGI
-    * sudo apt-get install libapache2-mod-wsgi
+    sudo apt-get install libapache2-mod-wsgi
 *   Flask
-    * sudo pip install Flask
+    sudo pip install Flask
 *   Mapserver
     * must be version 6.0 or higher
  * Sqlite3
+    sudo apt-get install sqlite3

 Configuration
 -------------
 *   To reset the sqlite3 database, in the application directory, execute in a python shell (sudo python):

-    `from init import init_db`
+    from init import init_db
-    `init_db()`
+    init_db()

 *   Place elfinder-python in your cgi-bin repository (/usr/lib/cgi-bin)

 *   The owner of the the db folder and the workspace folder must be the current user or www-data if the application is on a server:

-    `sudo chown -R www-data db`

-    `sudo chown -R www-data workspaces`

-    `sudo chown -R www-data www`
+    sudo chown -R www-data application/db application/workspaces \

-    `sudo chown www-data /usr/lib/cgi-bin/elfinder-python/`

- * Change the path in application/runserver.dist.wsgi, and then rename application/runserver.dist.wsgi to application/runserver.wsgi
+    application/www /usr/lib/cgi-bin/elfinder-python/

+*   Make a copy of the application/runserver.dist.wsgi file as application/runserver.wsgi and edit it.
+Change the path accordingly.

- * Change the ip variable in config.dist.py, and then rename config.dist.py to config.py
+*   Make a copy of the config.dist.py file as config.py and edit it.
+Change the ip variable accordingly.

 *   Run the makefile to download the data

 Apache configuration
 --------------------
 In /etc/apache2/sites-enabled/ScribeUI.conf, use the following configuration (change the path):

     #ScribeUI